outsidedav/swift/machine_learning/conversation.md

 4. In the new window that is displayed, click **Add Other** and navigate to the `Carthage/Build/iOS` directory.
 5. Select `AssistantV1.framework` to link it with your app.

 In addition to linking the {{site.data.keyword.conversationshort}} framework, you also need to copy it into the app to make it accessible at runtime.
-Use a Carthage script to avoid a particular [App Store submission bug](http://www.openradar.me/radar?id=6409498411401216){:new_window}.
+We will use a Carthage script to avoid a particular [App Store submission bug](http://www.openradar.me/radar?id=6409498411401216){:new_window}.

 1. With your app target's settings open in Xcode, navigate to the **Build Phases** tab.
 2. Click the `+` icon and select **New Run Script Phase**.